Top Ten Things To Do In Winnipeg, Manitoba

 10. Journey To Churchill Exhibit At Assiniboine Park Zoo

 The Journey to Churchill exhibit at the Assiniboine Park Zoo highlights the magic of the north.
-The Arctic seaport of Churchill, located at the western edge of Hudsonā€™s Bay in northern Manitoba, is a remote tourism spot for seeing beluga whales, polar bears, and northern lights.
+The Arctic seaport of Churchill, located at the western edge of Hudson’s Bay in northern Manitoba, is a remote tourism spot for seeing beluga whales, polar bears, and northern lights.
 The zoo exhibit recreates the town with a replica townsite, landscape, and collection of sea and land life.
 Highlights are the polar bears, all rescues, who can be observed in fenced-in-fields or in the water from an underwater viewing tunnel.
 You can also view swimming Arctic seals through a glass panel.
 The exhibit contains a wealth of information about the wildlife.
 The Borealis Theatre screens a short film about Churchill and the four seasons as seen through the eyes of an indigenous family ending with a fabulous Northern Lights display.
 At the Leatherdale International Polar Bear Conservation Centre, a state-of-the-art rescue and transition facility, you can learn more about polar bears and conservation and rescue efforts.
 My post on the Journey to Churchill exhibit contains more information and a number of photographs.

 View of swimming polar bear from a glass viewing tunnel

 Entrance to the Journey to Churchill exhibit is included in zoo admission.
 You may wish to tour other parts of the zoo while there.
-Bison, deer, Canadian lynx, camels, yaks, kangaroos, and monkeys are just a few of the animals in the zooā€™s collection.
+Bison, deer, Canadian lynx, camels, yaks, kangaroos, and monkeys are just a few of the animals in the zoo’s collection.
 There are also reptiles and amphibians, fish, and birds.
-There is a butterfly garden in summer months
+See more in my post about Assiniboine Park Zoo.
+Find more information about the Journey to Churchill exhibit in my Journey to Churchill post.

-Read my post Journey to Churchill.
 For more details about the zoo and visiting go to the Assiniboine Park Zoo website.

 11. The Leaf